AlacrisIO/alacrity/docs/paper.md

     @A declassify! wagerAmount;
     @A declassify! escrowAmount;
     @A declassify! commitA;
-    >A publish! wagerAmount, escrowAmount, commitA
+    @A publish! wagerAmount, escrowAmount, commitA
        w/ (wagerAmount + escrowAmount);
     commit;
 ```